Subscribe

 Strain Description

-The TNFRSF9 gene, also known as 4-1BB/CD137, encodes a protein that belongs to the TNF receptor superfamily.
-This receptor aids in the clonal expansion, survival, and development of T cells.
-It can also induce the proliferation of peripheral monocytes, enhance TCR/CD3-triggered activation-induced T cell apoptosis, and regulate CD28 co-stimulation to promote Th1 cell responses.
+The TNFRSF9 gene (also known as 4-1BB or CD137) encodes a protein belonging to the tumor necrosis factor receptor (TNFR) superfamily.
+This receptor promotes T cell clonal expansion, survival, and effector functions, and modulates CD28 co-stimulation to enhance Th1-type immune responses.
 TRAF adaptor proteins can bind to it and transmit signals that activate NF-kappaB.
 Many immune cell types express TNFRSF9, including activated NK cells, NKT cells, B cells, eosinophils, basophils, mast cells, neutrophils, mature Tregs, activated monocytes, and dendritic cells.
 Additionally, TNFRSF9 may be expressed in non-immune cell types such as endothelial cells, neurons, astrocytes, and microglia.
 TNFRSF9 plays roles in innate and adaptive immunity, including cancer immunology and autoimmune diseases [1].
 Due to its broad expression profile and immune response functions, 4-1BB is a potential target for cancer and immunotherapy.
 In recent years, research on second-generation 4-1BB agonists has been expanding, with various strategies being implemented to overcome the liver toxicity and efficacy limitations of the first generation [2-3].

 Reference